LeGusto/Mini-Judge/README.md

 - Requires sudo for Docker access (security consideration)
 - No submission rate limiting yet
 - Queue can overflow with too many submissions
-- Memory measurement not accurate for all languages
+- Memory measurement uses baseline subtraction (container overhead at startup is subtracted from peak memory)
 - No support for interactive problems

 ## Future Improvements